vivin/gradle-semantic-build-versioning/README.md

 This property specifies that the build is a release build, which means that a snapshot suffix is not attached to the version (see [`snapshotSuffix`](#snapshotsuffix)). **You cannot release a build if there are uncommitted changes**.

+## `tagPattern`

+This property defines which tags should be considered to calculate the next version.
+It is a way to dynamically filter the tags by this regex pattern.
+It has the same syntax and behaviour as  (see [`tagPattern`](#tagpattern))

 <hr />

 **Note**: There are some restrictions to keep in mind when using the above properties: